jamietre/CsQuery/README.md

 ### Roadmap

-This project is essentially feature-complete, except for a handful of CSS3 selectors which should be done very soon.
+This project is essentially feature-complete, except for a few CSS3 selectors (see the very end for a list of what's missing).
 The core functionality has good test coverage.
 In the coming weeks I will be working on cleaning up some old code and adding better test coverage; creating a NuGet package; writing documentation; and establishing a web site for the project.

 If anyone's interested in joining this effort contact me; with some help it could get done a lot faster!
 The biggest need is for a web presence with good documentation.